janekdb/scalacraft-domain/README.md

 For example if an unconstrained octet has type `Octet[Option[Int]]` then both `127` and `4000100` should be matched despite the latter value being out of range for an octet.

+However the full information utilisation rule forbids matching `1122334499` because this cannot be represented by the unconstrained octet so this is more information than can be used.

 ### Implicit Conversions